pepkit/pephub/README.md

 - `GH_CLIENT_SECRET`: Client secret for the GitHub application that authenticates users
 - `BASE_URI`: A BASE URI of the PEPhub (e.g. localhost:8000)

 You must set these environment variables prior to running PEPhub.
 We've provided `env` files inside [`environment`](./environment) which you may `source` to load your environment.
 Alternatively, you may store them locally in a `.env` file.
 This file will get loaded and exported to your environment when the server starts up.
 We've included an [example](environment/template.env) `.env` file with this repository.
 You can read more about server settings and configuration [here](docs/server-settings.md).

-## Development

-PEPhub consists of a FastAPI backend, and a React frontend.
-To get started with development, there are three things you need to do:

-**1. Ensure database is set up and running.**
-See [here](#1-database-setup) if you've not set up a database.

-**2. Start pephub.**
-You can run pephub natively using the following:
+Once the configuration variables are set, run pephub natively with:

 ```
 uvicorn pephub.main:app --reload